 A fatal strike

-During the crew's 16 days in space, NASA was investigating a foam strike during launch.
+During the crew's 16 days in space, however, NASA investigated a foam strike that took place during launch.
 About 82 seconds after Columbia left the ground, a piece of foam fell from a "bipod ramp" that was part of a structure that attached the external tank to the shuttle.
 Video from the launch appeared to show the foam striking Columbia's left wing.

 Several people within NASA pushed to get pictures of the breached wing in orbit.
 The Department of Defense was reportedly prepared to use its orbital spy cameras to get a closer look.
-However, NASA officials in charge declined the offer, according to the Columbia Accident Investigation Board (CAIB) and "Comm Check," a book about the disaster.
+However, NASA officials in charge declined the offer, according to the Columbia Accident Investigation Board (CAIB) and "Comm Check," a 2008 book by space journalists Michael Cabbage and William Harwood, about the disaster.

 On Feb.
 1, 2003, the shuttle made its usual landing approach to the Kennedy Space Center.
 Just before 9 a.m.
 EST, however, abnormal readings showed up at Mission Control.
-They lost temperature readings from sensors located on the left wing.
-Then, tire pressure readings from the left side also vanished.
+Temperature readings from sensors located on the left wing were lost.
+Then, tire pressure readings from the left side of the shuttle also vanished.

 The Capcom, or spacecraft communicator, called up to Columbia to discuss the tire pressure readings.
 At 8:59:32 a.m., Husband called back from Columbia: "Roger," followed by a word that was cut off in mid-sentence.